open-s4c/dice/doc/design.md

-   Subscriptions are established early during the module initialization, and the publishing of events occurs with minimal cost, i.e., the content of the events is passed by reference and the callbacks can be either function pointers or direct calls (TODO: see section x.x).
+   Subscriptions are established early during the module initialization, and the publishing of events occurs with minimal cost, i.e., the content of the events is passed by reference and the callbacks can be either function pointers or direct dispatches (see Section 6.2).

 4. **Customizability**: Subscribers can specify exactly what events they want to react to, whether it’s all events in a chain or specific events for a